 Parking and Logistics at Borderfest (What People Always Ask)

 This is the practical section.
-Based on everything I've experienced and what the Borderfest community consistently reports, here's what you need to know:
+Based on the on-the-ground experience and what the Borderfest community consistently reports, here's what you need to know:

 Arrive early.
 This is not optional advice.
 Hidalgo is a small city and Borderfest brings a massive crowd.
 The City of Hidalgo sets up parking in lots around the venue, but the surrounding streets get congested fast.
 If you're coming from McAllen or Edinburg, give yourself at least 90 minutes before the listed start time on busy nights like the headliner performances.